en

 The aim is to create an impression that resonates with your interviewers and gives them something to think about long after the interview finishes.
 One candidate interviewing for a finance analyst role at a major fashion brand took the time to conduct in-depth research into the company’s competitors, product range and position in the industry.
 He used his research to create a visual SWOT analysis and left printed copies for his interviewers to take away.
 The extra effort did not go unmissed – in addition to securing the role, his interview set a new standard for future candidates.

-Takeaway: Going to such creative lengths is not appropriate or desirable in every industry or sector, of course.
-But there are always ways to use imaginative presentation to stand out from the crowd, for instance in the look and feel of your slidedeck or by putting together a digitally-savvy personal CV site.
+Takeaway: While going to such creative lengths isn’t suitable or necessary in every industry or sector, there are always opportunities to use thoughtful and imaginative presentation to stand out.
+For example, you might enhance the look and feel of your slide deck or create a digitally savvy personal CV website to showcase your skills and personality.

 A related soft skill that can help you stand out from the crowd is ‘learning agility’ – a willingness and enthusiasm to move with the times, take on new skills and expand into new areas as business requirements and priorities evolve.